 Moderate to high nutritive quality depending on provenance.
 Contains high concentrations of water-soluble carbohydrates and starch, and low NDF.
-CP content ranges from 12-22%, IVDMD ranges from 45-60% and 24 hr in sacco DMD ranges from 50-70%.
-Contains comparatively high ash and calcium concentrations at 16-20% and 2.4-3.8% of DM, respectively.
+CP content ranges from 12 to 22%, IVDMD from 45 to 60% and 24 hr in sacco DMD from 50 to 70%.
+Contains comparatively high ash and calcium concentrations at 16‒20% and 2.4‒3.8% of DM, respectively.
 The high ash and Ca concentrations may be related to the presence of cystoliths, small mineral concretions on the leaves and stems.
 Suitable as a feed for non-ruminants.

 None reported.
 Contains no saponins or condensed tannins, but contains varying concentrations of steroids and other phenolic compounds, possibly including hydrolysable tannins.
-Concentrations depend on provenance .
+Concentrations vary with provenance.

-Produces 3-6 t/ha DM in acid-infertile soils at spacings of 10,000-40,000 plants/ha.
-Yields of up to 12 t DM/ha/year obtained during 4 cuts in favourable environments have been reported in environments more conducive to growth.
-As a living fence planted as a twin hedgerow at 1 x 1 m spacing, trichanthera has produced approximately 0.7 t/linear km/month DM.
+Yields of up to 12 t DM/ha/year obtained during 4 cuts in favourable environments have been reported.
+As a living fence planted as a twin hedgerow at 1 × 1 m spacing, trichanthera has produced 9.2 t fresh matter/linear km/year.

 LWG of young bulls of 618 g/day are reported from Venezuela when chopped grass was supplemented with trichanthera vs. 509 g without supplement.
 Reasonable LWGs for 35-day old New Zealand rabbits were obtained by replacing 30% of concentrate feed with trichanthera.
 Although the feed conversion ratio was poorer using trichanthera (4.3 compared with 3.5 for concentrate feed), the LWG remained constant at 32 g/day.

-A study of 22 provenances of T. gigantea identified considerable variation in DM production and forage quality.
+A study of 22 provenances of identified considerable variation in DM production and forage quality.
 Provenances from Cauca Valley in Colombia had high IVDMD and low biomass production, whereas those from Venezuela had low IVDMD and high biomass production.
 Genetic studies in the Colombian collection revealed high diversity.

-Seed is very small (4,000,000/kg) and is produced in small fruits weighing about 0.9 g each and containing 35-40 seeds.
-Seed germination is very poor at 0-2%.
-Propagation is almost exclusively by stem cuttings.
+Seed is very small and is produced in small fruits weighing about 0.9 g each and containing 35‒40 seeds.

 No information available.